Steven Schumacher: Stoke City

 On 19 December 2023, Schumacher was appointed head coach at Championship club Stoke City on a three-and-a-half-year contract.
 He was also joined by his coaching staff of Darren Behcet, Peter Cavanagh and Mark Hughes.
 His first match in charge was a goalless draw against Millwall on 23 December 2023.
 Stoke secured Championship survival in 2023–24, finishing 17th.
 On 16 September 2024, after two wins from the first five games of the 2024–25 season, Schumacher was dismissed.

 Bolton Wanderers

 On 30 January 2025, Schumacher was appointed head coach of League One club Bolton Wanderers on a three-and-a-half year contract.
+Schumacher would see out the remainder of a turbulent and disappointing 2024–25 season campaign for Bolton, with the highlight of the season being a stoppage time winner from centre-back Chris Forino to win 1–0 away at local rivals Wigan on 1 April 2025, ending a 10-year wait for Bolton to win the derby.
+The 2025–26 season season culminated in a 4–1 victory over Stockport County in the 2026 EFL League One play-off final at Wembley on 24 May, returning Bolton to the Championship for the first time since 2019.

 Personal life

 Schumacher is good friends with Peter Sweeney as they have known each other since they were fifteen.
 Schumacher has qualified for the UEFA B Licence and later the UEFA A License.
-He also has a BA Honours Degree in Professional Sports Journalism and Broadcasting. from Staffordshire University.
+He also has a BA Honours Degree in Professional Sports Journalism and Broadcasting, from Staffordshire University.

 In September 2011, Schumacher became a father when his partner gave birth to a baby girl, Claudia.